Take Me There (Blackstreet and Mya song)

-"Take Me There" is a song by American quartet Blackstreet and singer Mya, featuring Bad Boy rappers Mase and Blinky Blink.
+"Take Me There" is a song by American quartet Blackstreet and singer Mýa, featuring Bad Boy rappers Mase and Blinky Blink.
 It was written by Mase, Michael Foster, Madeline Nelson, Tamara Savage and Teddy Riley.
 Riley also produced the song.
 The song serves as the theme song for the animated feature film The Rugrats Movie and was released on November 30, 1998, as the lead and only single from the soundtrack.
 It also appeared on Blackstreet's third studio album, Finally.

 "Take Me There" reached No. 1 in New Zealand for three weeks in January 1999 and achieved platinum status for selling over 10,000 copies there.
 In North America, the song peaked at No. 14 on the US Billboard Hot 100 and No. 21 on the Canadian RPM Top Singles chart.
 It also became a hit in several European nations, peaking at No. 7 in the United Kingdom, No. 9 in Ireland, and No. 22 in the Netherlands.

 Background

 Blackstreet initially became involved with The Rugrats Movie (1998) and its soundtrack after finding out that they were Nickelodeon's favorite R&B group.
 Looking for other ways to tap into what was popular with children, Teddy Riley enlisted the help of Mýa and Mase.
 Riley explained, "It would appeal to the kids, and to get a more... broader audience of the kids, it would be great to have Mýa and Mase."
-This collaboration resulted in the song "Take Me There", which Riley produced, incorporating the Rugrats theme song.
-Backstage at the MTV Video Music Awards, Mýa talked about the collaboration, saying, "We knocked it out in one day.
-Kids came to the studio [to hear the song], and they were listening to the song and they were just singing right along, because [the song] rings a bell when you first hear it."
+This collaboration resulted in the song "Take Me There," which Riley produced, incorporating the Rugrats theme song.
+Backstage at the 1998 MTV Video Music Awards, Mýa talked about the collaboration, saying, "We knocked it out in one day.
+Kids came to the studio [to hear the song], and they were listening to the song and singing right along, because [the song] rings a bell when you first hear it."